 Enter Human Element.
-Its rare the I am stunned living here in NYC but this morning I could not even speak as I stood there taking in that the entire place was gluten free.
+Its rare that I am stunned living here in NYC but this morning I could not even speak as I stood there taking in that the entire place was gluten free.
 Not only could I get a muffin or a breakfast sandwich (yes you are reading this correctly!!)
 I could order GF French Toast, GF Pancakes.
 I could order lunch…dinner…..maybe I will move in?

 This is a gluten free breakfast dream.
 This is DREAMS becoming a reality.

-This place is a cool as well – NYC cool.
+This place is cool as well – NYC cool.
 Its somewhat spacious for the city, has a great vibe and seems like a great place to caffeinate, eat, and perhaps have some wine and a treat.
-HU calls its food “human conscious” - clean healthy food without GMO’s, with a focus on particular oils…it is a healthy place.
+HU calls its food “human conscious” - clean healthy food without GMO’s, with a focus on particular oils… it is a healthy place.
 BUT ITS ALSO A GLUTEN FREE DREAM because its good.